umccr/workflows/README.md

   * Foundation Heme (from [oncoKb](https://www.oncokb.org/cancerGenes)) - 592 genes
   * Vogelstein (from [oncoKb](https://www.oncokb.org/cancerGenes)) - 125 genes

-Gene lists for all (xx most) of these sources can be found in the [sources](https://github.com/vladsaveliev/NGS_Utils/tree/master/ngs_utils/reference_data/key_genes/sources/arthur) folder.
-The combined list contains [1250 genes](https://github.com/vladsaveliev/NGS_Utils/blob/master/ngs_utils/reference_data/key_genes/umccr_cancer_genes.latest.tsv).
-A BED file with gene and transcript coordinates is [generated from the latest gene list](https://github.com/vladsaveliev/NGS_Utils/blob/master/ngs_utils/reference_data/key_genes/Snakefile) using coordinates from (xx Unclear.
-RefSeq version?
-ENSEMBL version?).
-Genomic coordinates are further subset to cannonical transcripts using [APPRIS](http://appris.bioinfo.cnio.es/#/). (xx source?)
+Gene lists for all (xx most) of these sources can be found in the [sources](https://github.com/umccr/workflows/blob/master/genes/cancer_genes/sources) folder.
+The combined list contains [1250 genes](https://github.com/umccr/workflows/blob/master/genes/cancer_genes/umccr_cancer_genes.latest.tsv).
+A BED file with transcript and coding regions coordinates is [generated from the latest gene list](https://github.com/umccr/workflows/blob/master/genes/cancer_genes/Snakefile) using coordinates from ENSEMBL.
+Transcript IDs for coordinate choice are selected using principal transcript annotations in [APPRIS](http://appris.bioinfo.cnio.es/#/).
+The APPRIS transcript IDs are downloaded from the APPRIS website, and stored in [this repo](https://github.com/umccr/workflows/blob/master/transcripts/).
+Chosen principal transcripts for each cancer gene are also added into the final generated gene table under the columns PRINCIPAL_hg19 and PRINCIPAL_hg38.

 All gene lists are in the process of being migrated to the [Australian PanelApp instance](https://panelapp.agha.umccr.org/).